High Ability

 Elementary Level – East Washington Academy

-Early entrance to kindergarten will be considered on an individual basis by a child study team if requested by a parent and the child will be 5 years old by Dec 1.
+Early entrance to kindergarten may be considered if requested by a parent and if the child will be 5 years old by December 1.
+Requests are reviewed individually by a child study team.

 Middle School Level

-8th graders who passed Pre-Algebra with a B or higher may take Algebra I for high school credit; credits are also possible in Spanish I and College and Careers; an option is available for honors choir or band
+Eighth-grade students who earn a B or higher in Pre-Algebra may take Algebra I for high school credit.
+Additional credit opportunities may include Spanish I and College and Careers.
+Honors choir or band is also available.

 High School Level

-In grades 9-12, students who are identified as high ability will be encouraged to take honors, Advanced Placement, and dual credit courses each semester.
+In grades 9–12, students identified for high ability services are encouraged to enroll in honors, Advanced Placement (AP), or dual credit courses each semester.

-Teachers will recommend students for placement in honors and can also recommend dismissal for poor performance.
+Teachers may recommend students for placement in honors courses and may also recommend removal if academic performance does not meet course expectations.

-High ability students must be enrolled in at least one honors, AP, or dual credit course to maintain their high ability status.
+Students must enroll in at least one honors, AP, or dual credit course to maintain high ability status.
+Other students may enroll in AP or dual credit courses with guidance department approval.

 Curriculum and Instruction